NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 Decision trees are a type of `supervised learning` algorithm and are mostly used in `classification` problems. **The decision tree algorithm involves splitting the population or sample into two or more sub-populations based on the most significant input variables.**

+Here is an example:

 Suppose we have a sample of `30 students` with two input variables `Gender` and `Height` (5 to 6 ft).
 15 out of these 30 play `Basketball` in their free time.

 We want to create a model to predict who will play basketball during their free time.
 Basically, we want to separate students who play basketball in their free time based on highly significant input variables among the variables in the dataset.
 Significant input variables are called `predictors`.

 A decision tree is useful here in that it will segregate the students based on all values of the two variables.
-The variable which creates the best similar sets of students (i.e. sets which are dissimilar to each other).
+The variable that creates the best similar sets of students (i.e. sets which are dissimilar to each other).

 ![](http://s3.amazonaws.com/assets.datacamp.com/production/course_5412/datasets/dtree.png)